Treatments

 What is retatrutide?

-It’s a brand new weight loss medication that’s still being developed.
+It’s a brand new weight loss medication that’s still being developed and is currently still in the clinical trial stage.

 What sets retatrutide apart is that it mimics the behaviour of three hormones—GLP-1, GIP and GCG—rather than two (Mounjaro) or one (Wegovy).
 That’s why it’s sometimes given the nickname “triple G”.
 And this triple action suggests that it’s the most potent medicine of the lot.